Knight-Initiative-for-Brain-Resilience/VasQ/README.md

 1. Log in to your org account
 2. Visit [Organization API Keys](https://platform.openai.com/settings/organization/api-keys)
 3. Click `+ Create new secret key`
 4. Name it, choose the appropriate project, keep **All permissions**
+5. Click `Create secret key`
-5. Copy the key into your `.env-shared` file
+6. Copy the key into your `.env-shared` file

 </details>